google/zetasql/docs/net_functions.md

 **Description**

 This function is deprecated.
-It is the same as [`NET.IPV4_TO_INT64`][net-link-to-ipv4-to-int64]`(`[`NET.IP_FROM_STRING`][net-link-to-ip-from-string]`(addr_str))`, except that this function truncates the input at the first `'\x00'` character, if any, while `NET.IP_FROM_STRING` treats `'\x00'` as invalid.
+It's the same as [`NET.IPV4_TO_INT64`][net-link-to-ipv4-to-int64]`(`[`NET.IP_FROM_STRING`][net-link-to-ip-from-string]`(addr_str))`, except that this function truncates the input at the first `'\x00'` character, if any, while `NET.IP_FROM_STRING` treats `'\x00'` as invalid.